Hi, I'm Jason.

 (See my full reading list.)

 On the bulletin board above my desk, I keep a handful of quotes that have taught me something, or that I hope to learn from.
-Here's one: Two very simple rules, a: you don’t have to write. b: you can’t do anything else. —Raymond Chandler, in a 1949
+Here's one: When I write something I usually think it is very important and that I am a very fine writer.
+I think this happens

 Subscribe to Jason Gurley